ajeless/docs/test_and_qa/glossary.md

 - **Configuration Testing:** Validates the software's behavior under different configurations.
 This is dynamic validation testing for configuration scenarios.
 - **Content Testing:** Validates the content for its correctness, readability, and usability.
 This is dynamic validation testing for content accuracy.
 - **Conformance Testing:** Validates the software against defined standards or specifications.
 This is dynamic validation testing against standards.
+- **Context Variability:** The idea that the effectiveness and relevance of certain tests can vary based on the context in which they are applied.
+Different software environments, user bases, or application purposes can influence which tests are most pertinent.

 ## D
 - **Decision Table Testing:** A method of testing the software's behavior for different input combinations using a table format.
 - **Dependability:** The quality of a delivered service on which reliance can justifiably be placed.
 - **Dummy:** Objects passed around but never used.
 - **Dynamic Testing:** Tests the software by executing it.
 This involves running the software and validating its behavior.
+- **Defect Clustering:** The principle that defects or bugs tend to cluster around certain modules or functionalities within software.
+By identifying these areas, testers can focus their efforts more effectively.

 ## E
 - **Effective Error:** An error that results in a noticeable system failure or deviation from expected behavior.
 Unlike latent errors, effective errors manifest as active failures.